rex2630/docs/docs/en/linux/install-fedora.md

 ## Step 4 — Installation type

 Fedora uses the **Anaconda** installer.
 The main screen shows all required items at once, and entries marked with a warning icon must be completed before you can continue.
-Fedora’s KDE documentation also points users to the KDE Plasma desktop or Kinoite options for KDE on Fedora [web:2].
+Fedora’s KDE documentation also points users to the KDE Plasma desktop or Kinoite options for KDE on Fedora.

 ### Option A: Replace everything